AlibabaResearch/DAMO-ConvAI/graphix/README.md

 Please cite the repo if you think our work is helpful to you.

 ```
-@misc{li2023graphixt5,
+@article{li2023graphix,
   title={Graphix-T5: Mixing Pre-Trained Transformers with Graph-Aware Layers for Text-to-SQL Parsing},
-      author={Jinyang Li and Binyuan Hui and Reynold Cheng and Bowen Qin and Chenhao Ma and Nan Huo and Fei Huang and Wenyu Du and Luo Si and Yongbin Li},
+  author={Li, Jinyang and Hui, Binyuan and Cheng, Reynold and Qin, Bowen and Ma, Chenhao and Huo, Nan and Huang, Fei and Du, Wenyu and Si, Luo and Li, Yongbin},
-      year={2023},
-      eprint={2301.07507},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+  journal={arXiv preprint arXiv:2301.07507},
+  year={2023}
 }
 ```